Waterloo-McConkey-Lab/Kastor/README.md

 **Files**:

 *Error detection*
-- Ref mpileup file: Reference genomes aligned to draft assembly in a, samtools formated, mpileup file.
+- Ref mpileup file: Reference genomes aligned to draft assembly in a samtools-formated mpileup file.
 - Optional: Supplementary ref mpileup file for low depth region.
 This file can only be declared with an --low flag